NomicFoundation/hardhat-website/src/content/docs/docs/guides/writing-solidity-tests.md

+---
-# Writing unit tests in Solidity
+title: Writing unit tests in Solidity
+description: How to write unit tests in Solidity
+sidebar:
+  order: 1
+---

 Hardhat supports writing tests in both TypeScript and Solidity.
 TypeScript is typically used for higher-level integration tests, whereas Solidity is better suited for unit tests.
 This guide explains how to add Solidity tests to a Hardhat project, run them, and configure their execution.
 This isn't meant to serve as an introduction to Solidity tests and assumes familiarity with them.